Esapekka Lappi: Toyota (2017–2018)

 Lappi during Rally Finland 2017, his first WRC victory.

 Lappi was signed by Toyota Gazoo Racing to drive a Toyota Yaris WRC in the 2017 World Rally Championship.

 On his second event with the team, the 2017 Rally d'Italia, he won his first ever stage in the WRC, along with five more stage wins.
 He eventually finished fourth.
 In just his fourth World Rally Car start, at his home event of Rally Finland, Lappi took his first WRC victory.
 In October 2018, Toyota announced that Lappi would leave the team at the end of the 2018 championship.

 Citroën (2019)

-He joined Citroën for the 2019 season, partnering with multiple champion Sébastien Ogier.
+Lappi joined Citroën for the 2019 season, partnering with multiple champion Sébastien Ogier.
 With the Citroën C3 WRC, Lappi finished the season in tenth place after a difficult year with many retirements.
 He scored three podiums for the French team, by finishing second in Sweden, Finland and Turkey.
 After the season, Citroën announced they would depart from the World Rally Championship in 2020 after Ogier moved to Lappi's old team, Toyota, leaving Lappi to find a seat elsewhere.